When you find yourself in the eye of a social media storm it's a pretty scary place to be.

 Or a business might find itself on the receiving end of a backlash if it fails to read the mood of the nation during a national or global event.

-To combat this, it’s your job to stay on top of the news and pause any pre-scheduled content that no longer hits the right note.
+To combat this, you must stay on top of the news and pause any pre-scheduled content that no longer hits the right note.

 Once the dust has settled – and it will eventually settle – take time to reflect on what's happened and what you can learn from it.